zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

  We have observed about 15% gains for the scenarios we tested (resources and resource-groups data load) with normal network latency.
 As latencies get higher, the benefits should be greater.
 </details>

+<a name="working-with-data-loading-data-reusing-loaded-or-cached-data-with-findcachedentity"></a>
-### Reusing loaded or cached data with `findCachedEntity`
+### Reusing loaded or cached data with <code>findCachedEntity</code>

-Browsing resources is a very common activity in the new Azure Portal.
+Browsing resources is a very common activity in the Portal.
 Columns in the resource list should be loaded using a `QueryCache<TEntity, ...>`.
 When the user activates a resource list item, the details that are displayed in the resource blade should be loaded using an `EntityCache<TEntity, ...>`, where `TEntity` is often shared between the two data caches.
 To display details of a resource, rather than issue an **AJAX** call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this entity that was previously loaded in some other `QueryCache` or that was nested in some other `EntityCache`.

 ```ts
 this.websiteEntities = new MsPortalFx.Data.EntityCache<SamplesExtension.DataModels.WebsiteModel, number>({